hyperledger/firefly-fir/text/0012-namespaced-plugins.md

 TBD: is the "default" namespace still required, and does it have any restrictions?

+TBD: do plugin names have to agree across all members of a consortium?

 ## Namespace APIs

 Namespaces will now be defined only via config, so the POST API for defining new namespaces will